-- Prospective students with an SM of less than 70. - Prospective students who apply for the programmes BAccLLB, BCom (Law) and BCom (Management Sciences) EDP. - International students (students from non-South African schools).
+- Prospective students with an selection mark of less than 70 (85 in the case of BCom (Actuarial Science). - Prospective students who apply for the programmes BAccLLB and BCom (Law). - International students (students from non-South African schools) - Prospective students who qualifies for BCom (Management Sciences) EDP.